aliwualk/One-Step-At-The-Time/README.md

-# One Step At The Time
+# One Step at a Time
 Data, Statistics, Football, Science, Python in none particular order.
 - - -
 The start of a series of diferent subjects: